platformsh/platformsh-docs/docs/src/get-started/deploy/commit.md

 you ensure it remains the same across all environments, from development to production.

 Start by adding basic properties for your app, such as its name and language.
-With all examples, you can adjust file to fit your code, such as the `start` command, or desires, such as changing the `name`.
+You can adjust the file to fit your code, such as the `start` command to start your app, or desires, such as changing the `name`.

 {{% get-started/basic-app %}}